 This Sarasota County mode of transportation quickly became one of our favorite things about Siesta Key.
 Not only is it an easy way of getting around Siesta Key, but this brightly colored bus is almost an attraction in itself if you’re visiting Sarasota with a toddler.
 Each time we told my son that we were taking the trolley, which he referred to as a “choo choo,” he couldn’t have been more excited.
 What little kid doesn’t love trains?

-The best part is that the Siesta Key Trolley is free, and it loops between Siesta Key Village, the beach, and back around.
+The best part is that the Siesta Key Trolley is FREE.
+And it loops between Siesta Key Village, the beach, and back around.
 This makes it great to use if you’re at Siesta Beach and want to hop over to Siesta Key Village without having to re-park.

 The bus system in Sarasota County is just as great and convenient to use for a small fee.
 For more information on the buses in Sarasota and the Siesta Key Trolley schedule, visit the Sarasota County Area Transit (SCAT) website here.

 Explore the Great Playgrounds in Sarasota

 With the amazing weather all year round, Sarasota is home to a number of playground for kids.
 While we were staying in Siesta Key, a favorite of our son’s was the beachside playground there.
 There’s a huge playground geared toward older kids as well as designated toddler playground for kiddos 2-5 years old.
 The toddler playground even has large shades to shield kids from the Florida sun.
 Additionally, there’s a separate area with swings, all of which are on a cushy surface.
 The playground area is also surrounded by covered picnic tables.
 The setup makes it easy for parents to easily supervise (and maybe even relax!) while the kids play.

 In addition to Siesta Beach playground, we also had a chance to check out the aforementioned Bolger Play Space at The Ringling.
 For more great playgrounds in the Sarasota area, including the circus-themed Payne Park, see here.